 Stamping at home on your own or with family and friends is fun, but you can still take your impact to a whole new level.
 Here are some ideas:

 Tabling at an event.
-All you need is small folding table or any other flat hard surface, one or more stamps, ink-pads (if you’re not using self-inking stamps).
-Optional extras are a bookmark sized flier that explains the need to get money out of politics and how Stamp Stampede works, and a copy of the official legal opinion that explains how stamping money is legal.
-A handful of people don’t believe you when you tell them that it’s legal and it helps to have the legal opinion with you.
+All you need is a small folding table or any other flat hard surface, one or more stamps, ink-pads (if you’re not using self-inking stamps).
+Optional extras are a bookmark-sized flier that explains the need to get money out of politics and how Stamp Stampede works, and a copy of the official legal opinion that explains how stamping money is legal.

 *Here are some places where you can have yourself a delightful and productive MSO experience: